East Longmeadow High School

 Assisted by an enthusiastic committee, Rosemarie transformed her vision into a celebration filled with love, laughter, poignancy, and sentimentality.

 At its conclusion, Rosemarie stated, "Thank you everyone.
-This was the biggest celebration East Longmeadow High School has ever had...and then it was time to say goodbye to so many friends, new and old, and there were tears of joy and happiness as we ended the four day celebration, but we took with us so many memories that will last a lifetime."
+This was the biggest celebration East Longmeadow High School has ever had . . . and then it was time to say goodbye to so many friends, new and old, and there were tears of joy and happiness as we ended the four day celebration, but we took with us so many memories that will last a lifetime."

-Our principal, Mr. Ralph Shindler, who turned 90 in March, 2011, was unable to attend, but sent the following letter:
+Principal Mr. Ralph Shindler, who turned 90 in March, 2011, was unable to attend, but sent the following letter:

 From 4:00 p.m. - 9:00 p.m. an open house was held at East Longmeadow High School.
 Past and present administrators, teachers, and students, as well as many guests came from all over the world to celebrate.
 Everyone enjoyed reuniting and reminiscing in the cafeteria.
 While touring the halls we relived memories of which teacher was in which classroom and colorful incidents from our high school days.